acroz/iaestenow/README.md

 API keys for services being scraped, in particular Twitter (and more in future) must be generated and added to the settings file.

+### Facebook

+Generate a Facebook app at https://developers.facebook.com/apps/, and add the application ID and secret to the settings.json file.

 ### Twitter